simylein/minecraft-server/README.md

 ## screen

-Screen is an amzing comand line tool that creates a "virtual" terminal inside your terminal.
+Screen is an amazing command line tool that creates a "virtual" terminal inside your terminal.

 You can view all your active screens by typing: `screen -list`
 <br>